Sardingfish/Wavenet/README.md

 ```
 This scripts installs the HepMC package to `./external/` and updates the appropriate path in the Makefile.
 See also the caveat below.

 Alternatively, can be installed manually, cf. [the official webpage](http://hepmc.web.cern.ch/hepmc/).
-If installed in this way, the variable `HEPMCPATH` at the top of the [Makefile](Makefile) needs to be updated to the installation directory.
+If installed in this way, the variable `HEPMCPATH` at the top of the [Makefile](Makefile) needs to be updated to the installation directory and the `DYLD_LIBRARY_PATH` environment variable might need to be set manually, see below.

 ### Caveat: `DYLD_LIBRARY_PATH`

-If the external shared libraries Armadillo and (optionally) HepMC are not installed in standard locations (e.g. `/usr/local/`) the compiler might be unable to find these by default.
+If the external shared libraries, Armadillo and (optionally) HepMC, are not installed in standard locations (e.g. `/usr/local/`) the programs might be unable to find these by default.
 This is the case if the packages are installed using the bundled utility download scripts.
-If this case, you need to call
+In this case, you need to call
 ```
 $ source scripts/setup.sh
 ```
-which updates the environment variable `DYLD_LIBRARY_PATH` to point to `./external/` where the scripts install the external packages by default.
-This needs to be done in every new shell, so it might be smart to perform this call as part of the bash initialisation (i.e. put it in `~/.bash_profile` or similar.)
+which updates the environment variable `DYLD_LIBRARY_PATH` to point to the install directories in `./external/`, where the scripts install the external packages by default.
+This needs to be done in every new shell, so it might be smart to perform this call as part of the bash initialisation (i.e. put it in `~/.bash_profile` or similar).
+If you forget, the programs will let you know by throwing errors when you try to run.

 If the packages are installed in another non-standard location, manually, make sure to set the appropriate environment variable(s) yourself.